Top rated stock brokers for new investors. The best online brokerage firms for beginners.

 Best Brokerage Firms For Beginners Summary

-If you are still not sure where to start, then start with Charles Schwab - you won't be disappointed.
+If you’re still not sure where to start, start with Charles Schwab—you won’t be disappointed.